The Definitive Guide to Black Tie

 If you have been invited to a black-tie event, it’s not unreasonable for you to feel a little panicked at the concept.
 Does a black-tie event always require you to wear black?
 Are you expected to wear a cummerbund?
 Are socks important?
 These are all crucial questions for which you desperately want answers.

 Black tie requires a rather strict dress code and if it’s your first black tie event, it is compulsory that you avoid a fashion faux pas.
-Black tie is guaranteed to have you looking effortlessly chic, provided you know what you’re doing.
+Black tie is guaranteed to have you looking effortlessly chic, provide you know what you’re doing.
 So, here’s our guide to dressing for a black-tie event.

 What Kind of Event Requires Black Tie?